-The Company and Goldgroup are subject to a legal action related to a terminated service agreement for the Cerro Prieto Property.
-The Plaintiff, Sonoran, is seeking damages in excess of \$3,000,000.
-The Company has agreed to indemnify and defend Goldgroup in this action.
-The Company believes the claims for damages to be without merit.
+The Company and Goldgroup were subject to a legal action related to a terminated service agreement for the Cerro Prieto Property.
+The Plaintiff, Sonoran, was seeking damages in excess of \$3,000,000.
+The Company had agreed to indemnify and defend Goldgroup in this action.
 In April, 2015, the United States District Court, Arizona District, (the "Court") granted summary judgement in favour of the Company's, Minas de Oroco's and Goldgroup's (the "Defendants") motion for partial summary judgement and denied in its entirety Sonoran's concurrent motion for summary judgement on all of its claims.
 The court ruled in favour of the Defendant's with regard to Sonoran's claims for fraud and misrepresentation, punitive damages, Sonoran's employee severance costs and unspecified damages for breaches of environmental permits.
 The Court denied the Defendants application for summary judgement on Sonoran's claims for performance bonus shares and post-termination fees.
 The court also ruled in favour of Goldgroup with regard to all claims against it.
-As a result of this ruling, the remaining outstanding claims against the Company and Minas de Oroco are those for breach of contract relating to 250,000 performance bonus shares, and certain invoices and for breach of good faith and fair dealing.
+As a result of this ruling, the remaining outstanding claims against the Company and Minas de Oroco were those for breach of contract relating to 250,000 performance bonus shares, and certain invoices and for breach of good faith and fair dealing.